bioexcel/qmmm_benchmark_suite/README.md

 # QM/MM Benchmark Suite

-This benchmark suite contains a number of QM/MM systems designed for benchmarking CP2K and the Grm+CP2K interface.
+This benchmark suite contains a number of QM/MM systems designed for benchmarking CP2K and the Gromacs/CP2K interface.

-The benchmarks are organised
+The suite is organised with different QM/MM systems at the top level.

+For each system there are three different test cases, namely:

+1. CP2K Whole Application MD - `system-name/CP2K/WholeApp-MD`
+2. CP2K Kernel Benchmark - `system-name/CP2K/Kernel`
+3. Gromacs/CP2K interface MD - `system-name/GRM+CP2K`

+In addition there is a /tools directory which contains the code required for the CP2K kernel benchmark.

 ## Systems